adambaskerville/adambaskerville.github.io/tabs/painting.md

 comments: false
 ---

+# Painting

-During lockdown I began watching the Joy of painting by Bob Ross on BBC4 and I decided that I wanted to learn to paint and create happy little worlds.
+During lockdown I began watching [the joy of painting by Bob Ross](https://www.youtube.com/user/BobRossInc) on BBC4 and I decided that I wanted to learn to paint and create happy little worlds.
 This page will hopefully show my improvement over time!

 Newest painting first working backwards.